 3 Key Defense Arguments For Post-Lucia SEC Proceedings

-Law360 (July 6, 2018, 4:23 PM EDT) -- In Lucia v.
-U.S. Securities and Exchange Commission, the U.S. Supreme Court held that SEC administrative law judges have been serving in violation of the Constitution’s appointments clause — so that all of their actions have been legally invalid.
+By Andrew Morris and Ben Aiken (July 6, 2018, 4:23 PM EDT) -- In Lucia v.
+U.S. Securities and Exchange Commission, the U.S. Supreme Court held that SEC administrative law judges have been serving in violation of the Constitution's appointments clause — so that all of their actions have been legally invalid.
 Lucia has rattled federal enforcement agencies, and it has triggered a torrent of commentary about its long-term implications for agency in-house courts.
 Lucia also set up several concrete defense arguments for respondents in SEC administrative actions.
 This article identifies three of the most significant arguments.

 The Lucia Decision